Francisroyce/Data-Science-ProjectPortfolio/README.md

 - 👋 Hello there, I go by the name @Francisroyce.

-I have a keen interest in machine learning and deep learning, generally within the field of AI.
+I have a keen interest in Data Analysis, machine learning and deep learning, generally within the field of tech.

 At the moment, I'm engaged in various data-related projects.

-I'm actively seeking opportunities for collaboration in the realm of machine learning.
+I'm actively seeking opportunities for collaboration.

 If you want to get in touch with me, you can reach me at francisroyce12@gmail.com
 <!---